 Offline, a more refined algorithm to quantify the V0 timing signal is used, consisting of a larger time window.
 For this reason, this analysis requires the V0 offline reconstruction for selecting events.

 The tracks are required to have contributions from both the ITS and the TPC.
 Both layers of the SPD have to have a signal associated both to the track and to a SPD trigger signal, the tracks should also have at least 50 (out of 159) space points reconstructed by the TPC.
 Both tracks are required to be fully within the acceptance of the detector ($|\eta_{\rm trk}| < 0.8$).
 They have to originate from a primary vertex whose coordinate along the beam line fulfils $|z_{\rm trk}|<10$~cm, and their associated electric charge should be of opposite sign.
 Particle identification of a track is determined by the number of standard deviations ($n_{\sigma}$) by which the energy loss measurement deviates from the pion hypothesis.
 The quadratic sum of $n_{\sigma_{1,2}}$ for the $\pi^+$ and $\pi^-$ candidates has to be less than five squared ($n^2_{\sigma_1}+n^2_{\sigma_2} < 5^2$).
 Finally, the transverse momentum of the pion pair has to be less than 0.15 GeV/$c$.
-After the aforementioned selections, 1827 events remain in the data sample.
+After these selections, 1827 events remain in the data sample.